wlperry/umd_biostats/ecostats_lectures/lecture_12/12_01_lecture_powerpoint.html.md

 -   very common in ecology
 -   can have more factors (e.g., 3-way ANOVA) but interpretation gets very challenging...
--   Most multifactor designs: are factorail or nested
+-   Most multifactor designs: are factorial or nested
 -   We will cover a 2 Factor Anova - this could be fertilizer and sunlight for plant biomass produced...
     -   each can have an effect independently